Five ways to improve your grades

 Want to get better grades?
 Pointers for academic success

-These five suggestions are not magic potions guaranteeing a transcript filled with "A's".
+These five suggestions are not magic potions.
+They do not guarantee an academic transcript filled with "A's".
 Following these suggestions will take time and mean work on your part.
-While they do not come with a money-back guarantee, you will be rewarded with better grades if you put them into practice.
+Even though they do not come with a money-back guarantee, you will be rewarded with better grades if you put them into practice.

 1. Attend every class session and actively participate.